 Understanding Low Code Development Platforms

-Spreadsheets are the original low-code development platform (See Wikipedia for Low-Code information).
+Spreadsheets are the original low-code development platform.
 With spreadsheets, people who are typically directly involved in a work process can create applications that they need, quickly and normally without IT involvement.
 These people are not dedicated programmers, nor are they members of their company’s IT department, hence we refer to them as “citizen developers” (see Citizen Developers: Low Code Is Now Enterprise-Class).
 It is stating the obvious that the great majority of companies rely on Excel to maintain a competitive position in their markets.

 There is now a growing class of software tools that is conceptually very similar to Excel – an agile, flexible and easy to use tool that requires little or no actual programming.
 They enable citizen developers to create custom applications for such things as databases, proprietary business processes and web applications, and these fall into this new low-code development platforms (or low-code platforms) class.
 The importance and growing use of Excel is very suggestive of the future of low-code platforms; the immense value of tools created by users – rather than by IT and software developers – cannot be over-stated.